 PIs that intend to issue a fixed amount subagreement under a federal award must describe and justify the need for this type of transaction in the proposal.
 The federal sponsor will determine is this explanation is sufficient.

 Note: It is acceptable to have more than one fixed-amount subaward with the same subrecipient if necessary to complete work contemplated under a Federal award.
 Each subaward must (a) have the prior approval of the federal sponsor, (b) have its own distinct statement of work and (c) be priced for that work and deliverables.
-The funding limit for each subaward must be at or below the Simplified Acquistion Threshold ($150,000), and standard University procedures for recovering F&A will apply to each subaward.
+The funding limit for each subaward must in place at the time, and standard University procedures for recovering F&A will apply to each subaward.

 The Uniform Guidance allows visas to be charged to a federal award as part of the cost of recruiting individuals who will receive salary from the federal award.
 Short-term, non-immigration visa costs also are allowed for a specific period and purpose as direct costs on federal awards if these costs are critical and necessary and clearly identified as directly connected to the work performed on the federal award.
 However, since this is a “recruiting” cost, only the initial visa cost for each individual is allowable.
 J1 and H1B visas are for a specific period and purpose; therefore, these visa types are generally allowable if the specific conditions above are met.
 See 200.463.

 The PI should provide a justification in the proposal explaining how the visa costs are critical and necessary for the conduct of the project.
 If the PI wishes to re-budget for such costs after an award has been made, the PI will need to work through SPO to obtain prior federal sponsor approval.